mcofko/game_alphabet-rxjs-ts/README.md

-# Alphabet Invasion with RxJS
+# Snake with RxJS (reactive)
-Simple Alphabet Invasion game developed in reactive style with RxJS
+Simple snake game developed in reactive style with RxJS

 ## Overview